Recent Developments

 Domestic Funding

-CSOs in India may raise funds through any lawful means, including donations, grants, sponsorships, and fundraising events.
-Under amendments to Section 11(4A) of the Income Tax Act of 1961, income from business activities that are incidental to an organization’s charitable purpose is exempt from taxation, provided that separate books and accounts are maintained.
-Furthermore, certain activities—such as renting out auditoriums—are not treated as business income.
+CSOs may raise domestic funds through lawful means, including donations, grants, sponsorships, and fundraising events.
+Under Section 11(4A) of the Income Tax Act, 1961, income from business activities incidental to an organization’s charitable purpose may remain tax-exempt if the organization maintains separate books and accounts.
+Certain activities, such as renting an auditorium, are not treated as business income.

-• Prohibited corpus donations (grants intended as capital contributions) from one charity to another;
+- Prohibited corpus donations from one charity to another;

-• Made tax exemption under Sections 11 and 12 conditional on the timely filing of tax returns; and
+- Made tax exemption under Sections 11 and 12 conditional on timely filing of tax returns; and

-On April 18, 2017, the Maharashtra state cabinet approved amendments to the Maharashtra Public Trust Act (MPTA), 1950.
-These require unregistered organizations or individuals seeking donations to receive permission from the assistant or deputy charity commissioner and mandate that all such donations and other transactions by unregistered bodies and individuals be audited by the charity commissioner.
+On April 18, 2017, the Maharashtra state cabinet also approved amendments to the Maharashtra Public Trust Act, 1950.
+The amendments require unregistered organizations or individuals seeking donations to obtain permission from the assistant or deputy charity commissioner and subject their donations and transactions to audit by the charity commissioner.
+Fundraising without permission may result in up to three months’ imprisonment, a fine of up to 1.5 times the amount collected, or both.

 BARRIERS TO EXPRESSION